jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

 This results in a status

 what status
+    # On branch master
+    # Unmerged paths:
+    #   (use "git add/rm <file>..." as appropriate to mark resolution)
+    #
+    # both modified:      readme.rst
+    #
+    ...
+    no changes added to commit (use "git add" and/or "git commit -a")

-To alert git that you have made appropriate alterations,
+To alert git that you have made appropriate alterations, follow the instructions it gave you in the status message :

     $ git add Readme.md
     $ git commit